 - Tie the operation of your service desk to the desired outcomes by making it clear how your service desk can assist.
 For instance (where external customers are supported by the service desk), if the goal is to give the CMO customer feedback to use in product development, you might provide historical data from your CRM, ticketing, or other systems.
 Or, you may ask your first-tier agents to briefly survey each customer upon resolving their incident, then provide that feedback to the marketing team.

 - Because you’ll probably incur some costs in helping management obtain their desired results, keep a running measurement of the ROI you’re getting on each such initiative.
 Share that information with the executive involved to demonstrate the value you’re providing.
 When you keep the lines of communication open you’re showing it’s possible to offer similar solutions to others in the organization.

 The value of customer satisfaction

-Building initiatives around customer satisfaction (CSAT) is also an especially good recipe for success because CSAT is one of every service desk’s foundational goals.
+Building initiatives around customer satisfaction (CSAT) is also an especially good recipe for success because CSAT is one of every help desk’s foundational goals.
 As well, top executives place a lot of value upon high levels of customer satisfaction simply because it delivers so many desirable business outcomes.